Fun New York Slang: Things New Yorkers Say and What They Mean!

 This is probably the most common slang words you will hear millennial New Yorkers say.

 I’ll never forget when we first started saying “mad,” and my mom would say, “why is it mad?
 Why can’t it be angry?”
 So, instead of saying mad, she’d say angry lol.
 This is one of the classic NYC slang words, IMO.

 “Facts” is one of my favorite New York slang words.
 Maybe it is because I say it all the time.
 Anyways, this NY slang word kind of means what you would think it would.
 You would generally use “facts” or “that’s facts” to agree with a statement someone else said.

 - You: This is the best pizza in Brooklyn!
 New Yorker: Facts!

 - You: My mom cooks the best baked ziti.
 New Yorker: Now that’s facts!

-Tight generally means something is good (awesome/cool) or bad (angry).
-Some examples would be:
+The New York slang word “Tight” has been around forever and continues to trickle through NY generations.
+“Tight” generally means something is good (awesome/cool) or bad (angry).
+Some examples of using the slang word “tight” would be:

 - I’m mad tight right now.
 (I am very angry.)

 - That’s mad tight.
 (That’s very cool, or that’s very annoying, depending on the tone.)